passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 * [ ] Need to further test step 2

 ### Tue 31th Jan 2023

+look at malloc headers (in little endian format) to determine the lenght (number of block)

+graph -> generate representation

 * [ ] Finish to refactor the python module
 * [ ] Use NetworkX to generate and [display graphs](https://networkx.org/documentation/stable/reference/drawing.html#module-networkx.drawing.nx_agraph)